Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - a stack of event cards for each participant - expect participants to complete between 20 and 40 cards, depending on the length and complexity of the service or experience

-- a space and setup that will work for participants with access needs
+- a space and setup that will work for participants with disabilities

 Do the research